mindee/mindee-api-ruby/docs/common_file_operations.md

 ## File operations

 > ❗️ Disclaimer: the file operations listed below do not directly manipulate the files you will pass to the library, they will instead create a copy before applying any operations,
 > which means that the file you send may not be an exact copy of the file the server will receive.
 > To avoid any unexpected or unwanted result, you can save a copy of the created file locally to inspect it visually before sending it.

-### Image operations
+### Image compression

-Image operations mainly include the compression functionality for image files (JPEG, PNG, etc.) via the `compress!` method available on a LocalInputSource.
+The compression functionality for image files (JPEG, PNG, etc.) via the `compress!` method available on a LocalInputSource.
 This method allows you to reduce file size by specifying quality and dimension constraints.

 Example: